 In Ephemeral Treasures, items from my collections and in many cases my own photographs illustrate stories about some of my experiences and some of my safer interests, including astronomy, military history, propeller-driven airliners, and chickens — yes, chickens!
 Often, the collectibles themselves are the story.

 Please note: Some of the images I have used are not mine, but in nearly all cases I have been granted permission by the copyright owners to use them.
-Readers who believe that I am using an image without permission, please email me.
+If you believe that I am using an image without permission, please email me with an explanation.

 And now, join me on my journey through my history, and yours.